 After these charges in Florida, Octavio Pino pops up again in the 1980s.
 Guess where?

 “From evidence gathered by court-ordered wiretaps, FBI agent John Gill said Pino and four others were involved in a conspiracy to kill Jim Rion, reportedly of Manchester.
-As a result of his alleged involvement in the drugs and murder conspiracy, Judge Siler set Pino’s bona at a whopping $1.5 million in cash, one of the highest bonds ever set by Siler.
+As a result of his alleged involvement in the drugs and murder conspiracy, Judge Siler set Pino’s bond at a whopping $1.5 million in cash, one of the highest bonds ever set by Siler.

 “[Special Agent John] Gill testified that Pino and the others falsely believed Rion to be a government informant.
 He said Rion ‘may have shot his mouth off’ but was not an informant.
 Gill said the only evidence the FBI had linking Rion to the alleged drug ring was a picture of Rion and Pino in front of the Ramada Inn in London last November.” -Corbin Times-Tribune, October 10, 1982